elastic/kibana/docs/tutorials/intro/getstarted.md

 Kibana allows you to search Elasticsearch data via the Lucene Query String syntax.
 Queries can be run via the query input at the top of the page
 ![Sample Dashboard](./query.png)

-This this in the query bar.
+Try this in the query bar.
 Then check out the first few rows of the table.

 ```
 friends, romans, countrymen